-The Company grants equity-based compensation under its 2016 Equity Incentive Plan (the "Plan").
-The Plan allows the Company to grant incentive and nonqualified stock options, and shares of restricted stock to its employees, directors and consultants.
+The Company grants equity-based compensation under its 2020 Plan and its 2016 Equity Incentive Plan (the "Plan").
+The 2020 Plan and 2016 Plan allows the Company to grant incentive and nonqualified stock options, and shares of restricted stock to its employees, directors and consultants.
 On June 14, 2019, the Board of Directors of the Company approved increasing the number of shares allocated to the Company's 2016 Equity Incentive Plan from 5,500,000 to 7,333,333.